 CREDIT SUISSE SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $1,000,000 of Lead Plaintiff Deadline in Class Action Lawsuits Against Credit Suisse Group AG - CS

-NEW ORLEANS, April 28, 2023 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until May 8, 2023 to file lead plaintiff applications in securities class action lawsuits against Credit Suisse Group AG CS, if they purchased the Company's securities between February 18, 2021 and March 20, 2023, inclusive (the "Class Period").
+/EIN News/ -- NEW ORLEANS, May 02, 2023 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until May 8, 2023 to file lead plaintiff applications in securities class action lawsuits against Credit Suisse Group AG (NYSE: CS), if they purchased the Company’s securities between February 18, 2021 and March 20, 2023, inclusive (the “Class Period”).
 These actions are pending in the United States District Court for the District of New Jersey.

 What You May Do